New York in the American Civil War: Wartime politics

-Lingering effects of the New York Draft Riots
+Lingering effects of New York Draft Riots

 During the draft riots of July 1863, 120 civilians were killed and 2,000 men injured.
 The draft riots also resulted in about $1,000,000 in property damage.
 This was also coupled with a strong anti-war movement sparked by Copperheads and other Peace Democrats, made New York one of the closest contested states in the presidential election of 1864.
 368,735 (50.46%) New Yorkers chose the incumbent Abraham Lincoln, with 361,986 (49.54%) supporting Democratic challenger and former army commander George B. McClellan.
 Lincoln captured all 33 electoral votes.

 The New York Legislature oversaw the approval of funding the state's war effort, including bounties, fees, expenses, interest on loans, and for the support of the families of soldiers where needed.
 Total expenditures exceeded $152 million during the war.

 Military actions

-No Civil War battles were fought within the Empire State, although Confederate agents did set several fires in New York City as an act intended to terrorize the community and build support for the peace movement.
+No Civil War battles were fought within New York, although Confederate agents did set several fires in New York City as an act intended to terrorize the community and build support for the peace movement.